richardclegg/ebpf_testing/README.md

 https://www.brendangregg.com/blog/2019-01-01/learn-ebpf-tracing.html

 In recent versions of Ubuntu at least package names and command names have been changing around.
-In 22.04 I needed
+I suspect this information will be very different for very different releases of Ubuntu (never mind different distros).
+In Ubuntu 22.04 I needed

 ```
 # sudo apt install bpfcc-tools
 # sudo apt install perf-tools-unstable
 # sudo apt install linux-tools-generic
+# sudo apt install linux-hwe-6.2-tools-common
 ```

 Also for some reason opensnoop (referred to by a lot of tutorials) is known as opensnoop-perf.
 I understand that in other versions of ubuntu opensnoop-perf is a separate package.